 There’s no denying that men and women look at money differently.
 Typically, one spouse is a nerd and the other is a free spirit when it comes to the budget.

 Nerds enjoy putting together the monthly budget and calculating the numbers.
-They like that it gives them control, and they feel like they are taking care of their loved ones.
+They like that it gives them a sense of security, and they feel like they’re taking care of their loved ones.
 Free spirits don’t want to have anything to do with the numbers and tend to “forget” about a budget.
-They may feel controlled or not cared for and appear irresponsible to the nerd.
+They may feel controlled or not cared for, and appear irresponsible to the nerd.
 This can be a dangerous combination that leads to problems in your money and your marriage.

 Thankfully, there are ways to work around these problems.
-The number-one cause of divorce in America is money fights.
+Money fights are one of the leading causes of divorce today.
 But when couples learn to agree on their money and are determined not to let it drive them apart, they form a unity that is crucial for a successful marriage.

-That’s why it’s important that both spouses be involved with creating the monthly budget.
+That’s why it’s important for both spouses to be involved with creating the monthly budget.
 The partner with the natural gift can prepare the budget, but the decision-making must be done by both of you.

-When you sit down with your spouse to have a budget committee meeting, there are three rules that each of you must follow.
+When you sit down with your spouse to have a budget committee meeting, here are a few guidelines to keep in mind.

 Remember that opposites tend to attract in marriage, so work together for maximum wisdom.
-When you have a budget that reflects both of your goals and ideals, you will experience fabulous unity in your marriage.
+When you have a budget that reflects the goals and ideals you share as a couple, you can experience fabulous unity in your marriage.